ALehav1/MUA/mua/README.md

+> **⚠️ PROJECT REWRITE NOTICE (2025-04-15):**
+>
+> This repository was completely rewritten from scratch on April 15, 2025.
+All previous code, structure, and documentation have been replaced with a new, MCP-compliant foundation focused on:
+> - Automated compliance audit for tests/mocks
+> - Conversational logging for auditability
+> - Modern onboarding and agentic workflow
+>
+> Please see below for the current project structure, compliance requirements, and onboarding instructions.

 # Moody’s Underwriting Assistant (MUA)

 **MUA** (Moody’s Underwriting Assistant) is an interactive frontend prototype designed to help commercial casualty underwriters manage and analyze insurance submissions efficiently.
 This project is developed with a strict **UX-first, front-to-back approach** and is structured for easy extension into a full-stack application.